cjus/hydra-hpp/article.md

 ## Messages

 So how does Hydra assist with messaging?
-For starters, Hydra makes it trivial to send and receive messages between distributed applications.
-With Hydra messaging, you don't have to specify the location of your applications, nor do you need to specify which instance of an application should receive the message.
-Those concerns are addressed by Hydra using its built-in service discover and routing capabilities.
+Hydra simplifies sending and receiving messages between distributed applications.
+With Hydra messaging, you don't have to specify the location of your applications, nor do you need to specify which instance of an application should receive a given message.
+Hydra's built-in service discover and routing capabilities transparently address those concerns.

 Let's agree that what we mean by `message` is strictly a JavaScript object.